 If you plan on capturing all the ERROR, WARN and INFO messages - the logger name should be set to: “root”, and the logger level to: INFO.

-If you plan on capturing all the messages coming from a certain package (for example com.adobe.granite) - the logger name should be set to: “com.adobe.granite”, and the logger level to: DEBUG (this will capture all the ERROR, WARN, INFO and DEBUG messages), as shown in the image below.
+If you plan on capturing all the messages coming from a certain package (for example com.adobe.granite) - the logger name should be set to: “com.adobe.granite”.
+And, the logger level set to: DEBUG (doing so captures all the ERROR, WARN, INFO, and DEBUG messages), as shown in the image below.

 With AEM 6.4, maintenance tasks are logged out of the box in a more information rich format at the INFO level.
-This allows for better visiblity into the state of the maintenance tasks.
+This workflow allows for better visibility into the state of the maintenance tasks.

-In case you are using third party tools (such as Splunk) to monitor and react to maintenance task activity you can make use of the following log statements:
+In case you are using third-party tools (such as Splunk) to monitor and react to maintenance task activity you can use the following log statements:

 Log level: INFO